AstarNetwork/astar-docs/docs/learn/accounts.md

 ## Substrate Accounts

-Astar is built with [**Substrate**](https://docs.polkadot.com/develop/parachains/intro-polkadot-sdk/#substrate), a framework to build blockchains, and uses Substrate accounts.
+Astar Network is built with [**Substrate**](https://docs.polkadot.com/develop/parachains/intro-polkadot-sdk/#substrate), a framework to build blockchains, and uses Substrate accounts.
 Substrate-based chains use the underlying public key to derive one or more public addresses.
 Instead of using the public key directly, Substrate allows you generate multiple addresses and address formats for an account, meaning you only need to generate your public key, private key pair once and derive different addresses for different Substrate-chains.
+Right now **Polkadot** uses Substrate in its core.

 :::info[Info about Substrate]

 The Parity Technologies team has merged the Substrate repository and all its information with the Polkadot SDK.
-Now, if you want to access information about Substrate, you must do so through the → [Polkadot website](https://polkadot.com/platform/sdk)
+Now, if you want to access information about Substrate, you must do so through the → [**Polkadot website**](https://polkadot.com/platform/sdk).

 :::